AdobeDocs/platform-learn.en/help/tutorial-website-implementation/add-data-elements-rules.md

    ![Click the Create New Rule button](images/launch-newRule.png)

 1. Name the Rule `All Pages - Library Loaded`.
-This naming convention indicates where and when the rule will fire, making it easier to identify and re-use as your tags property matures.
+This naming convention indicates where and when the rule will fire, making it easier to identify and re-use as your tag property matures.

 1. Under Events, click **[!UICONTROL Add]**.
 The Event tells tags when the rule should fire and can be many things, including a page load, a click, a custom JavaScript event, etc.